-Exposure to the risk of exchange rate variations arises from the Company's commercial activities which are also carried out in currencies other than the Euro.
+Exposure to the risk of exchange rate variations arises from the Group's commercial activities which are also carried out in currencies other than the Euro.
 Revenues and costs denominated in foreign currencies may be influenced by exchange rate fluctuations with an impact on trade margins (economic risk), just as trade and financial payables and receivables denominated in foreign currency may be affected by the conversion rates used, with an effect on the economic result (transaction risk).
+Finally, exchange rate fluctuations also reflect on the consolidated results and shareholders' equity since the financial statements of certain Group companies are drawn up in currencies other than the Euro and are subsequently converted (translation risk).

-The principal exchange rates the Company is exposed to are:
+The principal exchange rates the Group is exposed to are:

-- Euro/USD, in relation to transactions carried out in US Dollars;
+- Euro/USD, in relation to transactions carried out in US Dollars: - Euro/CNY, in relation to transactions carried out in renminbi mainly on the Asian market.